Marble Roller Coaster: Converting Potential Energy to Kinetic Energy

 - Try using different lengths of roller coaster track so that you can adjust the initial slope of the track.
 Keep the starting height the same, but change the slope by adding additional track length.
 (Remember, slope is rise/run, so you'll be holding the "rise" constant, and gradually increasing the "run.")
 How do you think the kinetic energy of the marble will change as you change the slope of the track?

-- For a more basic version of this experiment, see the Science Buddies project Roller Coaster Marbles: How Much Height to Loop the Loop?.
+- For a more basic version of this experiment, see the Science Buddies project Marble Roller Coaster: How Much Height to Loop the Loop?.